 Setting off a false alarm or igniting a fire in the residence hall or in a campus facility will result in suspension from university and possible criminal prosecution.
 All students, regardless of commuter or residential status, must exit University owned or controlled building, structure or facility immediately upon notification by fire alarm.
-Failure to comply will result in disciplinary action and a fine e.
-Hazing initiation or admission into or affiliation with, or as a condition for continued membership in, any organization operating under the sanction of or recognized as an organization by an institution of higher education."
-Hazing includes any act that could harm an individual's physical or mental health or safety, or dignity, such as: physical acts of brutality (including whipping, beating, branding, exposure to the elements, etc.), forced calisthenics, forced consumption of food, alcohol, drugs or other substances, sleep deprivation, forced exclusion from social contact, acts causing extreme embarrassment or stress, and/or willful destruction or removal of public or private property.
+Failure to comply will result in disciplinary action and a fine.